alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingserviceadapter.rst

 The Matching Service Adapter (MSA) is a software tool supplied free of charge by the GOV.UK Verify team.
 It simplifies communication between your Local Matching Service and the GOV.UK Verify Hub.

 The MSA handles complex matching requirements.
-We recommend that you use the MSA.
+We recommend that you use the MSA and always make sure you have the latest version.

+You need to host the MSA so the GOV.UK Verify Hub can make requests to it.

 If you do not want to use the MSA, `contact the GOV.UK Verify team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_ to discuss your alternatives.

-Please note that if you are using an older version of the MSA you will need to update to use the latest version as soon as possible.

-You need to host the MSA so the GOV.UK Verify Hub can make requests to it.

 **Prerequisites**